The War on Drugs has disproportionately harmed communities of color.

 People have lost jobs, education, housing, their liberty, their families, and their lives to this War.
 Now they deserve equity, justice, and repair: ownership of cannabis businesses, full and automatic expungement, and community reinvestment of tax revenue and corporate philanthropy.
 The Cage-Free organizations help cannabis companies, patients, and consumers engage with this work.

-a worker cooperative called Cage-Free Cooperative, focused exclusively on repairing harms of the War on Drugs.
+This led us to develop the next stage of Cage-Free Cannabis: a worker cooperative called Cage-Free Cooperative, focused exclusively on repairing harms of the War on Drugs.

 Cage-Cooperative is made up of our for-profit venture Cage-Free Cannabis and our non-profit Cage-Free Repair.